wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 ---
 ---

-You can setup MockingBird on any K8s Cluster, but verified on EKS, AKS and GKE.
+You can setup MockingBird on any K8s Cluster, but verified on GKE.

 :::note
 This document uses words like **VM**, **Nodes**, **Instance** to refer a machine.
 :::

-## MockingBird Setup System Requirements
+## MockingBird Setup Requirements

+### Kubernetes Cluster
 - K8s Cluster - v1.24.0 and above
-- MokingBird Helm Chart: v0.7.0 and above GCR/GCP Artifact repo key shipped by support team
-- Domain name for MockingBird platform(mockingbird.[mycompany].com)
-- SSL Certificate for above MockingBird domain

-### MockingBird Platform setup instance configuration(JumpBox)
+### MockingBird Platform setup instance (JumpBox)

 - Any instance with folowing packages installed can be used as JumpBox.
-- JumpBox will have access to Kubernetes Cluster and all the kubectl and helm commands must get run from the same machine.
+- JumpBox should be configures with access to Kubernetes Cluster where MockingBird to be installed and all the kubectl and helm commands must get run from the same machine.
 - Make sure JumpBox in a secure zone.
+- Here is the list of software packages to be installed at the same JumpBox where K8s Cluster is accessible

 <table>
 <tbody>